KanzaSheikh/customJSONDocDB/README.md

 ## What is it
 It is a custom-built NoSQL database which supports collections and JSON documents.
-It also provides an API for performing the CRUD operations on the data (currently only CRD!).
+It also provides an API for performing the CRUD operations on the data.

-## Get Started
+## Get started
 To run the database locally:
-1. Clone the repository ```git clone https://github.com/KanzaSheikh/customJSONDocDB.git```
+1. Clone the repository ```git clone https://github.com/KanzaSheikh/customJSONDocDB.git```.
-2. Navigate to the cmd/main directory
+2. Navigate to the cmd/main directory.
-3. Run the project ```go run main.go```
+3. Run the project ```go run main.go```.

-## Data Manipulation
+## Data operations
 Upon running the application, an HTTP server is started which can be accessed through the local API at port 8000 to perform simple CRUD operations.

 ## How to?
-Following are a few example operations
+Following are a few example operations:

 #### READ
 The database supports two kind of read operations i.e. reading all documents and reading documents by ID.